By Asher de Metz

 The attack is drawing comparisons to other high-profile ransomware attacks on city governments.
 In 2018, Atlanta was shut down by ransomware that could end up costing the city $17 million.
 Greenville, North Carolina, is a more recent victim, and is still recovering from an April ransomware attack more than a month later.

-For organizations that have already been hit and haven’t taken the necessary precautions, there are often just a few options, and none of them are great.
+For organisations that have already been hit and haven’t taken the necessary precautions, there are often just a few options, and none of them are great.

 The first option is paying the hackers’ ransom request, usually in cryptocurrency.
 Most cities and municipalities have refused to do this — only 17% have admitted to paying the ransom.
 Paying is almost always a bad idea, as it tells the hackers you’re willing to pay and essentially puts a target on your back for future attacks.